Does Couponing Save You Money?

 Coupons encourage people to shop by offering an incentive: free merchandise or lower-cost goods.
 These offers entice people to try new products (and hopefully become loyal customers) and buy items that they might not have otherwise considered.

-In addition, for bricks-and-mortar stores, coupons encourage foot traffic.
+In addition, for brick-and-mortar stores, coupons encourage foot traffic.
 They tempt shoppers to come inside, where they might find more than just the coupon item that catches their eye.
 In these ways, coupons actually build sales.

 Does Couponing Ultimately Save You Money?